 Maybe speed your learning curve up a bit.

 In case you missed the other posts about the tools I use to run my yoga business, you can catch up with them here:

 Whether you’re on a budget or have a little extra to spend on equipment, you’ll find recommendations to suit your needs.
 You’ll find a list below of the tech I’ve used.

-TRANSCRIPT of top ten tech tools
+my top ten tech tools

 The two specific questions I’ve gotten in the last few weeks have been about what platforms do I use when I’m creating videos.

 So let’s talk about some of the tech and some of the steps or the processes that I take to create videos and get them uploaded online so that people can view them.